TLDR

 Comuna 13 in Medellín is a densely populated neighborhood that climbs up the western hills of the city, filled with thousands of closely packed brick and cement homes.
 Once a hotspot for paramilitary, guerrilla, and gang activity, its location made it ideal for crime, as it connects directly to the San Juan Highway, a key route for moving guns, drugs, and money.

 The neighborhood began as an illegal settlement in the 1960s and 70s when around 1,500 families, displaced by conflict from different parts of Antioquia, made their homes here.
 The area was unplanned, with houses made from basic materials and no access to running water or electricity.
 Comuna 13 gained notoriety in the 1980s and 90s during Colombia’s drug and gang era.
 Its edge-of-city location and maze-like streets made it a perfect hideout and transit point for drug traffickers, guerrillas, and gangs.
-Paramilitary groups like the ELN and FARC fought for control of the area, and it soon fell under the influence of the Medellín Cartel, led by Pablo Escobar.
+Armed groups like the ELN and FARC fought for control of the area, and it soon fell under the influence of the Medellín Cartel, led by Pablo Escobar.

 Despite this challenging past, change began in 2006 when Mayor Sergio Fajardo Valderrama took a new approach, investing in infrastructure to improve living conditions.
 Projects like the new metro station in 2008 and outdoor escalators in 2011 helped connect Comuna 13 with the rest of the city.
 This strategy, focused on community involvement, proved much more effective than military force.